delphidabbler/cfs/Docs/ReadMe.txt

     CFS-Setup-x.x.x.exe.
 The installer is a standard wizard style Windows installer.
 Follow the instructions in the wizard.
 You must accept the program's license to proceed.
-Once the license is accepted you can configure the installation directory, the program group name, optionally display a desktop icon.
+Once the license is accepted you can configure the installation directory and the program group name.
 Once the installation has completed you have the option to display ReadMe.txt and to start the program.

+    NOTE: The installer requires admininstrator privileges.
+Windows Vista will request elevation.

 Removing the program